Theodore-Kelechukwu-Onyejiaku/GROUP-14-SIWES-MGT-SYSTEM/README.md

 # GROUP-14-SIWES-MGT-SYSTEM
-This is a Student Indusrial Work Experience Scheme Management System.
+This is a Student Indusrial Work Experience Scheme Management System developed by me.